BeehiveForum/BeehiveForum/docs/readme.txt

 upgrade-02-to-03.sql followed by..
 upgrade-03-to-04.sql.

-This will bring the database up to 0.4, and from there you can use 0.5's upgrade script.
+This will bring the database up to 0.4 compatibility, and from there you can use the upgrade script built into the newer releases of Beehive to bring you bang up to date.

 2 Known Issues